If you’re working in Luxembourg, here’s a comprehensive guide to employment contracts and remuneration in Luxembourg.

-Gross pay includes basic pay and any benefits and additional earnings such as overtime, bonuses and profit-sharing, earnings in kind etc. Net pay is the amount actually received by a worker after deduction of social security contributions and tax, withheld at source.
+Gross pay includes basic pay and any benefits and additional earnings such as overtime, bonuses, profit-sharing, and earnings in kind.
+Net pay is the amount actually received by a worker after deduction of social security contributions and Luxembourgish income tax, withheld at source.

 Social security contributions and tax

 These are calculated on the basis of a tax file sent to the employer in advance, and are relatively low.
-The maximum amount to be paid in social security contributions is five times the minimum wage.
-Personal income tax is at one of the lowest rates in Europe.
-The rate of income tax is set on a sliding scale of 17 progressive steps, with a maximum marginal rate of 38 percent.
+The maximum amount to be paid in social security contributions in Luxembourg is five times the minimum wage.
+Personal income tax in Luxembourg is at one of the lowest rates in Europe.
+The rate of income tax is set on a sliding scale of 17 progressive steps, with a maximum marginal rate of 38%.

 Family allowance contributions

-Family allowance contributions (1.7 percent) are paid by the state.
+Family allowance contributions (1.7%) are paid by the state.
 The employer must send the employee a detailed statement at the end of each month showing how the wage or salary has been calculated.
-This statement should mention the time period concerned, the number of working hours being paid in total, the rate of pay for the hours worked and any other payment in cash or kind.
+This statement should mention the time period concerned, the number of working hours being paid in total, the rate of pay for the hours worked, and any other payment in cash or kind.